On the label of most men’s suits, you can usually find a number and a descriptive letter indicating the jacket size.

 Suit Fit for Big Men

-Large men might need to have custom-tailored suits, although it depends on your body type.
+Large men might need custom-tailored suits, though this depends on their body type.

 The reason is that even if you’re carrying some extra weight across your stomach or chest, your arm size and overall height don’t change.

-If you’ve decided to buy an off-the-rack suit anyway, I advise going for a regular fit suit.
-The chest and the stomach are wider open and can be easily adjusted with altering.
+If you’ve decided to buy an off-the-rack suit anyway, I advise going with a regular fit.
+The chest and stomach are wider open and can be easily adjusted.

 To learn more about this topic, read our guide for big and tall men.